 A wide-ranging Action Plan was agreed with members of the Steering Group which was adapted to cope with COVID-19 restrictions.
 A significant number of actions remained possible, particularly in the virtual world, with a focus on online offerings.

 We also played a key part in pressing GTR to deliver on their promised Passenger Benefit Fund (awarded following problems arising from changes to the timetables in 2018), working with local communities to represent their views and applying pressure to get answers, with many improvements to the stations along the line now apparent, with new ticket machines, new shelters, updated toilet facilities and waiting rooms and new train indicators.
-The beautiful old shelter at Eynsford station is being replaced like-for-like and a link from Bat & Ball station to the recently opened Bat & Ball Community Centre has been opened.
+The beautiful old shelter at Eynsford station has been replaced like-for-like, the station interior at Eynsford has been beautifully renovated, and a link from Bat & Ball station to Bat & Ball Community Centre has been opened.

-Reaching out to locals: the railway officer has been meeting with a whole range of local groups, hearing what they would like to achieve and how the train operators, stations and services can work together to provide sustainable, accessible transport and enjoyable journeys.
+Reaching out to locals: the railway officer meets with a whole range of local groups, hearing what they would like to achieve and how the train operators, stations and services can work together to provide sustainable, accessible transport and enjoyable journeys.

 Food and drink

-We have been working with local producers to create a virtual (then later led) tour taking in the talents produce of all the businesses along the line, from coffee and cake specialists in Sevenoaks, to French smokeries in Bat & Ball, to sparkling wine producers, fairy-tale orchards, lavender fields, hops production and gin distilleries.
+We worked with local producers to create a virtual tour taking in the talents produce of all the businesses along the line, from coffee and cake specialists in Sevenoaks, to Victorian cafes in Bat & Ball, to sparkling wine producers, fairy-tale orchards, lavender fields, hops production and gin distilleries.
 To view the suggested trail, check our Food and Drink Trail section of the website.